riga/law_example_CMSCrabWorkflows/README.md

 crab_sandbox_name: CMSSW_10_6_30
 ```

-Please change the this version **in case your lxplus machine is incompatible** with it.
+Please change this version **in case your lxplus machine is incompatible** with it.

 ## 4. Fill your storage information

 In this example, we will store output files at different locations.

-**Your input is required** at **2.** and **3.** in the following❗️
+**Your input is required** at points **2.** and **3.** in the following❗️

 1. `CreateAlphabet` writes into a local directory at `data/store/CreateAlphabet/...`.

 2. `CreateChars`, by default, writes into your CERNBox directory.
 It does **not** use any local `/eos` mount but uses a remote protocol.
 However, depending on your certificate, remote jobs might not have access to your CERNBox directory.
-In this case, the remote job logs produced below report
+In this case, the remote job logs might show an error such as

 ```text
 == CMSSW: run bootstrap file 'bootstrap.sh'